MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 		Nancy Blachman: Mathematical Magic
 	</h4>
 	<p>
 		Mathematical magic has its own curious charm.
 It delights, confounds, and entices audiences to think about how the trick works.
 I presented a trick called "Cat, Dog, and Mouse Magic" and a variation of it.
 The beauty of this trick is that it can be accomplished in multiple ways.
 After I demonstrate my method, spectators are eager to stage it themselves.
 When they perform the trick, they inadvertently practice and develop their mathematical skills.
-For the Cat, Dog, and Mouse Magic cards and a video or two of the magic trick, visit jrmf.org/puzzle/cat-dog-mouse-magic/ and for my slides, tinyurl.com/MathsJam2025-Magic.
+For the Cat, Dog, and Mouse Magic cards and a video or two of the magic trick, visit <a href="jrmf.org/puzzle/cat-dog-mouse-magic/">jrmf.org/puzzle/cat-dog-mouse-magic/</a>.
 	</p>

 <p>